 image source: touristidea.com

-Thinking of what to do next after 4th of July? or do you just want something to do on a hot summer day?
-Luckily, we live in a place where the weather outside is delightful, the sun shines bright and the wind just right!
+Are you looking for something to do on a hot summer day?
+Luckily, we live in a place where the weather outside is delightful, the sun shines bright, and the wind is just right!
 Can you hear it calling you?
 Yes, we'll take you to the beach!

 Amongst all the things San Diego has to offer, the beaches are definitely one of the best.
 With great weather all throughout the year and that 70 mile coastline, all you need to do is choose what activities you like, from relaxing under the sun to surfing the tides, San Diego is sure to have it.